 Resume Scams #2: Competitors that Review Other Competitors

-If a company is reviewing other resume services companies (i.e. competitors) in blog posts on their websites, chances are they are just trying to do quick shortcut to fast growth.
+If an executive resume writing services company is reviewing other executive resume writing services companies (i.e. competitors) in blog posts on their websites, chances are they are just trying to do quick shortcut to fast growth.
 This type of “piggyback marketing” can be easily seen in companies who repeatedly write Top 10 lists and Best 10 lists to troll other resume writers for SEO, yet attempt to conceal the fact that the author of the article is the same entity that is listing itself in the #1 spot.
 This is a deceptive marketing practice that violates FTC guidelines.
 Remember, you can’t replace fast growth with long-established rankings that evidence true expertise and credentials.
 Anyone who is being coined the “#1 Executive Resume Writer” or “#1 Executive Resume Writing Service” is not going to base it on a self-appointed ranking.
 It’s going to come from a third-party publication, source, or established organization.

 Consider if the writer partners with top career blogs, leading publications, and has a widespread presence on social media (not just LinkedIn but also Twitter, FB, Instagram) to share their innovative writings and ideas.
 Google the writer’s name, and see what information populates under a general search as well as the “news” tab.
 Consider what the writer is doing to establish a strong presence in the industry through larger involvement on a national or international level.
 Look to see what content they are truly putting out there to showcase their knowledge and value.
 Have they been recognized with awards in their industry for their knowledge?
 How do others view them?
 Are they just writing pointless articles to piggyback on the SEO of other well-established companies?
 Are they trying to “game” the system and build large followings on LinkedIn or build real influence across multiple platforms?